asprao3/pyth/README.md

 # author surya
 working on AWS-SecurityGroups right now...

-This is an open source repo... please feel free to clone 'em
+This is an open source repo... please feel free to clone it